Every entrepreneur has something called a power base.

 Before we can really understand how to build a power base, it’s important to know why you need one in the first place.

-Blogging is a people-oriented profession.
+Blogging for example is a people-oriented profession.
 People visit your website.
 People read your content.
 People buy your products.
 Everything you do revolves connecting with people in some way – getting your work in front of people, engaging with them, and then taking further action from there.

 This is one of the fundamental rules of blogging, and it is not something that will ever change.
 No algorithm update, technology innovation, or delivery medium will ever change this fact.